lxm218/Edminforce/doc/mobile base/README.md

   Currently, we have both mobile app and web app, and they are using same Database, so collections will be reuse both mobile app and web app, but maybe the server code is different, so I think we should make collections be a package, and one package has one collection.

-Kevin>>> My answer is **No**
+  > Kevin My answer is **No**

-If one of your package use a collection, and you are sure no one else will use it, you can define the collection in side your package.
+  > If one of your package use a collection, and you are sure no one else will use it, you can define the collection in side your package.
 I did not see any reason you create a pacakge without any functionalities just a group of collections.

-<<<
+  > Kevin think to solve the problem: same collection used by admin and mobile app, we should document it on git or wiki.
+Github has wiki, so when you create a collection, you need to create a wiki page to descibe this collection.
+For example: schema, field.

 # Package based Architecture